ReeceHarding/greg/docs/checklist.md

   - [ ] Use a charting library (e.g., Recharts, Chart.js) for progress bars and visualizations
   - [ ] Show estimated time remaining for program completion based on student's pace

-- [ ] Create AI-powered insights dashboard for student progress
+- [ ] Create AI-powered insights dashboard for student progress using Claude 4 Sonnet exclusively
-  - [ ] Generate weekly progress reports analyzing completion rate, revenue growth, and engagement
+  - [ ] Use Claude 4 Sonnet to generate weekly progress reports analyzing completion rate, revenue growth, and engagement
-  - [ ] Identify struggling areas and suggest specific Greg Isenberg videos to review
+  - [ ] Have Claude 4 Sonnet identify struggling areas and suggest specific Greg Isenberg videos to review
-  - [ ] Predict likelihood of reaching revenue goals based on current trajectory
+  - [ ] Ask Claude 4 Sonnet to predict likelihood of reaching revenue goals based on current trajectory data
-  - [ ] Recommend peer students for collaboration based on complementary skills
+  - [ ] Use Claude 4 Sonnet to recommend peer students for collaboration based on complementary skills
-  - [ ] Send automated encouragement messages when students hit milestones
+  - [ ] Generate personalized encouragement messages with Claude 4 Sonnet when students hit milestones

 ## Student Communication System